Browse our university guidance

 If you are considering moving accommodation for your next year at university, don’t leave it too late to get looking as finding accommodation at the last minute as an international student can be pretty challenging.

-So how do you go about choosing accommodation for your next year at university?
+So how do you go about changing your accommodation for your next year at university?

 Understanding your options